Personal Story: When Back Pain Won't Take a Vacation

 Seeing the agony on her face, Dr. Hardis and nurse Robert jumped into action and got her back to an ER exam room.
 “They paid attention to every detail, took a thorough medical history, did their best to make me comfortable, and quickly got my MRI completed,” remembers Kim.

-The ER doctor called Robert Greenleaf, MD, a spine surgeon at the Virtua Brain and Spine institute, and before Kim even made it out of the Virtua Voorhees parking lot, Dr. Greenleaf’s office called her and told her to come in to see him.
+The ER doctor called Virtua Brain and Spine Institute spine surgeon Robert Greenleaf, MD, and before Kim even made it out of the Virtua Voorhees parking lot, Dr. Greenleaf’s office called her and told her to come in to see him.
 Dr. Greenleaf looked at her MRI results and saw that the disc between her L5 and S1 vertebrae had slipped and was compressing the nerve that ran down her leg.

-While Kim was in Dr. Greenleaf’s office, he gave her an injection and medication to help with the pain until he could operate.
-When Dr. Greenleaf checked in on her the next day, he found out the injection did not work and the medication only provided temporary relief.
-He told her to get to Virtua Memorial in Mount Holly for pain control, and he would rearrange his schedule so he could operate on her the next day.
+While Kim was in Dr. Greenleaf’s office, he gave her an injection and medication to help with the pain until he could do surgery.
+When Dr. Greenleaf checked in on her the next day, he found out the injection didn't work and the medication only provided temporary relief.
+He told her to get to Virtua Memorial in Mount Holly for pain control, and he would rearrange his schedule so he could do surgery on her the next day.

 “My experience at Virtua was wonderful,” says Kim.
-“Even as a doctor, I do not like hospitals and neither do my husband or son, but it was different at Virtua.
+“Even as a doctor, I don't like hospitals and neither do my husband or son, but it was different at Virtua.
 We felt comfortable and taken care of at both Voorhees and Memorial.”

-After Kim’s discectomy, she felt a million times better.
-Two days after surgery, no longer needed to take pain medication and just nine days later, she was back to work seeing patients.
+After Kim’s discectomy (disc removal), she felt a million times better.
+Two days after surgery, she no longer needed to take pain medication.
+Just nine days later, she was back to work seeing patients.

-“As a doctor, I know how hard it is to find a surgeon who is technically skilled and also has an amazing bedside manner.
+“As a doctor, I know how hard it's to find a surgeon who is technically skilled and also has an amazing bedside manner.
 With Dr. Greenleaf, I had both.”